Episode 7 - Death of the Prophet Joseph Smith

 So, on his way out of the jail, when they’ve gotten outside and the door has been closed, the Governor turns to one of the Colonel’s of the militia who had gone up stairs to visit Joseph Smith with him, and says, “Oh, it is all nonsense!
 You will have to drive these Mormons out yet!”

 And, it looks to me, here, like the Governor has finally broke.
-He had originally come to Carthage to try and broker peace between the Mormons and their enemies.
+He had originally come to Carthage to try and broker peace between the Latter-day Saints and their enemies.
 He has come to decide that the only solution he can see to prevent a war is to allow one side to drive the other side out of the state.
 Prevent a war by causing an exodus

 That evening at the Hamilton Hotel there was a meeting regarding Joseph Smith.
 In the meeting, men decide that they will kill the prophet on the following day.
 At the same time, in Warsaw, another meeting of men determine the same thing – they propose that on the following day 20 men will go to Carthage to kill the prophet.